-If you're going to fry up some cream cheese wontons - why not add in some cowboy candy into the filling!
+If you're going to fry up some cream cheese wontons - why not add in some ranch candy into the filling!
 It's a great little surprise!
 These are fun and easy to make.
-My most important recommendation is to not overstuff the wontons with filling or they can open up while frying.
+My most important recommendation is to not overstuff the wontons with filling, or they can open up while frying.
 Always use egg wash along all sides of the wonton which helps seal all the edges.
-The fillings are endless - you can make these without the cowboy candy - just add a touch more cream cheese filling.
-Enjoy!
+The fillings are endless Enjoy!
 Diane

 Homemade Cream Cheese Wonton

 Love these scones.
 They held a nice flavor through the baking process.
 I used my mixed berry jam which is a jam I make every year around Christmas time.
 You can use any jam but, raspberries in my mixed berry jam really lent a lot to the end result.
 Enjoy!
 Diane

 Homemade Mixed Berry Jam Scones

 1/2 Cup Mixed Berry Jam (my Christmas Jam)

 2 cups all-purpose flour, plus more if needed